In the United States, there are over 14 million people working in the restaurant business.

 - Each kind of cook has their own vocabulary.
 Here’s how to talk like a line cook.

-- You can also find plenty of resources about cooking and words to use around the kitchen right here on FluentU.
+- You can also find plenty of resources about cooking and words to use around the kitchen right here on the FluentU English blog.
 Here’s a set of flashcards for cooking terms and here’s one for food.

 - Give my compliments to the chef.
 (This is said to the chef, by happy customers!)